James Saumarez, 4th Baron de Saumarez

 James St Vincent Saumarez, 4th Baron de Saumarez (17 July 1843 – 25 April 1937), was a British diplomat and peer, for some forty-five years a member of the House of Lords.
-The name is pronounced "Sommerez".

 Early life

-Born in London, while his parents were living at 41, Prince's Gate, South Kensington, Saumarez was a grandson of Admiral Lord de Saumarez (1757–1836), for whom the peerage was created, and was the eldest son of Colonel John Saumarez, 3rd Baron de Saumarez, an army officer, by his marriage to Caroline Esther Rhodes, a daughter of William Rhodes.
+Saumarez was born in London on 17 July 1843, while his parents were living at 41, Prince's Gate, South Kensington.
+He was the eldest son of Colonel John Saumarez, 3rd Baron de Saumarez, an army officer, by his marriage to Caroline Esther Rhodes (1818–1846).

+His paternal grandparents were Adm.
+James Saumarez, 1st Baron de Saumarez, and Martha Le Marchant.
+His maternal grandfather was William Rhodes of Kirskill Hall, Yorkshire, and Bramhope Hall, Yorkshire.

 He was educated at Eton, Cheltenham College, and Trinity College, Cambridge, where he matriculated in the Lent term of 1861 and graduated BA in 1863, promoted to MA in 1867.

-Life and career